girasolenergy/girasol-tvbro-doc/src/main/resources/en/heartbeat.md

 ### 7: Link to Heartbeat Monitor

-A link to the Heartbeat Monitor: https://girasolenergy.github.io/girasol-tvbro-doc/heartbeat_monitor/
+A link to the [Heartbeat Monitor](https://girasolenergy.github.io/girasol-tvbro-doc/heartbeat_monitor/).

 ### 8: Display of UID / FID